waynepallen/core/doc/development-guides/api/barclamp_logging.md

   <tr><td> GET </td><td> /logging/v2/barclamps/export  </td><td> none  </td><td> creates logs as an artifact </td><td> - </td></tr>
 </table>

-The Logging Barclamp supports the ability to consolidate and roll-up the logs in Crowbar using this API call.
+The Logging Barclamp supports the ability to consolidate and roll-up the logs in OpenCrowbar using this API call.

 To retrieve the logs, you must visit....
 TBD